-Figuring out how much insurance you need may seem like an impossible task, but estimating a ballpark amount of coverage isn’t as hard as you might think.
-You can make a sound estimate if you take the time to consider your finances and what your loved ones will need in the future.
-In celebration of Life Insurance Awareness Month, here are a few tips to help you determine how much coverage may be right for you and your family.
+Figuring out how much Life insurance you need may seem like an impossible task, but estimating a ballpark amount of coverage isn’t as hard as you might think.
+You can make a sound estimate if you take the time to consider your finances and what your loved ones may need in the future.
+In celebration of Life Insurance Awareness Month, here are a few things to consider when determining your coverage amount.

-If you have a family or others who depend on you, you probably will want insurance to protect them financially.
-When determining how much life insurance you may need, make sure to factor in the cost of caring for dependents, such as your children or your parents, as well as their cost of living after you’ve gone.
-Add up your monthly bills and fixed expenses, and make a list of what you provide for your family.
-Include necessities like food and medical costs, but also discretionary funding for vacations and other quality of life needs.
-Depending on who you are supporting and how many, you’ll need to adjust your death benefit amount.
+If you have a family or others who depend on you, you could want life insurance to help protect them financially.
+When determining how much life insurance you may need, you could factor in the cost of caring for dependents, such as your children or your parents, as well as their cost of living after you’ve gone.
+Then you could add up your monthly bills and fixed expenses, and make a list of what you provide for your family.
+Included can be necessities like food and medical costs, and you may also want to add in discretionary funding for vacations and other quality of life needs.
+Depending on who you are supporting and how many, you then may need to adjust your death benefit amount.

-If you have outstanding debt when you die, your family may have to become responsible for it when you pass on.
-This could be a mortgage that you signed with your spouse or perhaps a student loan that you signed with your child.
-You want to get enough coverage to help your beneficiaries pay off these loans without financial hardship.
+If you have outstanding debt when you die, your family may become responsible for it when you pass on.
+This could be a mortgage, or student loans, etc. You then may want to get enough coverage to help your beneficiaries pay off these loans without financial hardship.

-The cost of your funeral will likely be around $10,000.
-Your loved ones will need to pay for a funeral home, burial costs, a casket, a headstone or cremation, and probably more.
-It’s a good idea to include these expenses into your coverage so your family doesn’t have to worry about paying for it while grieving you.
+The cost of your funeral may likely be around $10,000.
+Your loved ones will probably pay for a funeral home, burial costs, a casket, a headstone or cremation, and probably more.
+It can be a good idea to include these expenses into your coverage so your family doesn’t have to worry about paying for it while grieving you.